-Online Letter of In ntent - Change in Salary Group Notification For Occasional Teach ers currently in a Long Term Occasional position Main Main Please provide your first and last name: Please provide your Toronto District School Board employee number.
-Please note: If you provide an incorrect employee number, the Occasional Teaching Department will be unable to process your submission. y.
-Only numbers may be entered in this field. potential and the second secon 26 This is a statement of my intent to furnish proof of the following item(s) for a higher category placement on the salary grid (please check all that apply): Check any that apply QECO Rating Statement; or OSSTF Rating Statement; or □ Teaching Experience Elementary Collective Agreement Clause 10.5.0 Secondary Collective Agreement Clause 12.6.0 It shall be the responsibility of the Long Term Occasional Teacher to provide the Board with the teacher's certification rating statement and any supporting documents no later than the end of the long term occasional teaching assignment.
+Online Letter of Intent - Change in Salary Group Notification For Occasional Teachers currently in a Long Term Occasional position Nata.
+Main Please provide your first and last name: Total provide your real time was rimine.
+Please provide your Toronto District School Board employee number.
+Please note: If you provide an incorrect employee number, the Occasional Teaching Department will be unable to process. your submission.
+Only numbers may be entered in this field.
+This is a statement of my intent to furnish proof of the following item(s) for a higher category placement on the salary grid (please check all that apply): Check any that apply QECO Rating Statement; or OSSTF Rating Statement; or Teaching Experience Elementary Collective Agreement Clause 10.5.0 Secondary Collective Agreement Clause 12.6.0 It shall be the responsibility of the Long Term Occasional Teacher to provide the Board with the teacher's certification rating statement and any supporting documents no later than the end of the long term occasional teaching assignment.
 Salary changes based on the above documentation will be applied retroactively to the start date of my Long Term Occasional Assignment if this letter of intent is received during the life of my Long Term Assignment.
 All supportive salary documents must be submitted no later than one (1) year from the start date of the LTO Assignment.
 By clicking submit, you agree that the above information entered is correct.
 Please provide your Toronto District School Board Outlook email address in order to recieve a copy of your submission.
 Once you submit the form, you will get a summary of the submission.
 Please print a copy, and retain the verification email as proof for your records.
-9 Submit Exit and clear survey
+And the second s 11 Submit Exit and clear survey